diggydev/smol/README.md

 ## Changelog

+- 2024-05-18 Added custom slug and index file from template
 - 2024-05-17 Added selection and deselection of tags
 - 2024-01-30 Added mail parsing script
 - 2024-01-14 Created the project